Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    Parameters of a saturated synchronous machine.

-   The saturation model is specified as as a current map (current as a function of the flux linkage).
+   The saturation model is specified as a current map (current as a function of the flux linkage).
 Optionally, to be used only in control systems, a flux map (flux linkage as a function of the current) can be provided.
-For convenience, this class also provides the incremental inductance matrix and its inverse, which can be used for the system model and optimal reference generation.
+For convenience, this class also provides the incremental inductance matrix and its inverse, which can be used in control systems and optimal reference generation.

    :param n_p: Number of pole pairs.
    :type n_p: int
    :param R_s: Stator resistance (Ω).
    :type R_s: float
    :param i_s_dq_fcn: Stator current (A) as a function of the stator flux linkage (Vs).
 This function
                       should be differentiable, if inverse incremental inductances are used.
+Needed in the system model and in some control methods.
-   :type i_s_dq_fcn: Callable[[complex], complex]
+   :type i_s_dq_fcn: Callable[[complex], complex], optional
    :param psi_s_dq_fcn: Stator flux linkage (Vs) as a function of the stator current (A).
 This function
                         should be differentiable, if incremental inductances are used.
 Needed only for some control methods, not in the system model.
-If not given, the modified Powell's method is used to iteratively compute the flux linkage.
    :type psi_s_dq_fcn: Callable[[complex], complex], optional
-   :param max_iter: Maximum number of iterations for the modified Powell's method, defaults to 20.
-                    This is needed only for some control methods (not for the system model) in such a case that `psi_s_dq_fcn` is not given.
-   :type max_iter: int, optional
    :param kind: Machine type, defaults to "pm".
 Allowed values are "pm" (permanent magnet) and
                 "rel" (reluctance).
    :type kind: str, optional
+   :param max_iter: Maximum number of iterations, defaults to None.
+Value around 20 typically
+                    suffices.
+Note that the iterative method is intended for development purposes.
+   :type max_iter: int, optional

+   .. rubric:: Notes

+   The class allows providing either `i_s_dq_fcn` or `psi_s_dq_fcn`.
+If only one of them is provided and `max_iter` is given, the other one is computed iteratively.
+   This feature is intended for development purposes.
+It can be used in control systems, but iteration increases the simulations time and may not be computationally practical in real-time control.